 Avoid words and language that perpetuate negative stereotypes about diverse sexual identities.

-Using inclusive language is an important part of creating an environment that recognises and affirms sexual diversity.
+Using inclusive language is an important part of creating an environment that recognises and affirms sexual and gender diversity.
 Language that reinforces the assumption that all personal relationships are exclusively heterosexual denies the lived realities of same-sex couples and is best avoided.
 For example, where the sexual identity or marital status of a person is unknown, use the term 'partner' instead of 'husband' or 'wife'.
+It is also important to use language which is inclusive of gender diversity.
+For example, always using someones preferred name, and asking what pronouns someone uses if you are unsure.

-Affirming sexual diversity also requires challenging heteronormative assumptions (either intentional or unintentional) in both the teaching context and work environment.
+Affirming sexual and gender diversity also requires challenging heteronormative and cisgendered assumptions (either intentional or unintentional) in both the teaching context and work environment.
 Challenge heteronormative assumptions in a respectful manner.
 See also creating inclusive environments.

 GLBTTIQ Community Safety Network (2004).
 Freeing Our Lives From Threats, Harassment and Violence.
 Submission to the Review of South Australian Equal Opportunity Legislation